Not over yet

 The CoC has decided to conduct an auction under the Swiss challenge method to maximise the asset value of Ruchi Soya.
 Under the method, Adani will get another chance to make an offer if Patanjali were to match or better its bid.

-Speaking to news agencies, Patanjali spokesperson SK Tijarawala raised questions over the process, citing reports of the resignation of law firm Cyril Amarchand Mangaldas as advisor to Adani Wilmar.
+agencies, Patanjali spokesperson SK Tijarawala raised questions over the process, citing reports of the resignation of law firm Cyril Amarchand Mangaldas as advisor to Adani Wilmar.
 The law firm is also advising Ruchi Soya's resolution professional.

 "We are surprised and have sought details from CoC.
 We have written a letter on the issue of resignation of Cyril Amarchand Mangaldas," Tijarawala said.